← Articles

 Click the "Save" button at the bottom of the page.

-Note: It may take 5-10 minutes for Google's servers to propagate your configuration changes.
-Don't worry if the key doesn't work immediately after creation.
+It may take 5-10 minutes for Google's servers to propagate your configuration changes.
+The key may take a few minutes to become active.

 Entering second Google Maps API key in Omnium Maps CSV import page for location geocoding